Wismar & Nordwestmecklenburg

 Painting and graphics: The Weyer Studio Gallery is located in the heart of the UNESCO World Heritage Old Town of the Hanseatic city of Wismar.
 In a listed former vicarage in the immediate vicinity of St. George's Church and with a view of the Fürstenhof, Anja Weyer, a freelance painter and graphic artist, has been showing her paintings and graphics in changing exhibitions in her studio and the adjoining small gallery for more than 15 years.

-Art mix of classic & modern lino prints, subtle etchings, fantastic paintings and fine ceramics in Nordic design.
-In Ivette Lesser's DRUCK.GRAFIK.WERKSTATT studio at Bothmer Castle, you can marvel at fantastic works by other colleagues in addition to her own linoleum prints, which depict charming landscape elements of the Klützer Winkel: Christian Potrafky - his etchings mainly show subtle caricatures and scenes of everyday life.
-Peter K. Endres - paints and draws emotions in his very own mixed technique of acrylic, oil, ink and graphite. oil, ink and graphite.
-In his works he shows how fantastic and vulnerable life is and can be in all its variety of colors, species and forms.
-Pia Schröder - chic, simple handmade ceramics in Nordic design Opening hours May-Sept: Tue-Sat 1-5 p.m.
+A mix of art featuring classic and modern linocuts, delicate etchings, fantastic paintings, and elegant ceramics in a Nordic design.
+At Ivette Lesser’s DRUCK.GRAFIK.WERKSTATT studio at Bothmer Castle, visitors can admire not only her own linocuts—which depict charming landscape elements of the Klützer Winkel region—but also fantastic works by other artists: Christian Potrafky—his etchings primarily feature subtle caricatures and scenes from everyday life.
+Peter K. Endres—paints and draws emotions using his very own mixed media technique combining acrylic, oil, ink, and graphite.
+In his works, he reveals just how wonderful and vulnerable life is—and can be—in all its diversity of colors, forms, and species.
+Pia Schröder—elegant, simple, handcrafted ceramics in a Nordic design Opening Hours May–Sept: Tue–Sat 1:00–5:00 p.m.